scripttingaccount/archlinuxinstallscript/README.md

 systemctl units files are used to put dwm st and tmux together as systemd user services upon logging in as a newly created user

-simply utilize systemctl --user start <unit_file_to_be> in order to begin all services again dwm st tmux.
+utilize systemctl --user start <unit_file_to_be> in order to begin all services again dwm st tmux.

 xorg@.socket
 xorg@.service